kahhongt/kahhongt.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Kah Hong!
-I am currently a Quantitative Researcher based in Geneva, Switzerland.
+I am a Quantitative Researcher based in Geneva, currently applying deep learning and natural language processing techniques in global macro trading.
 I was previously a Data Scientist in London, UK.
 I am interested in probabilistics modelling, machine learning and analytical solutions to inference problems in consumer technology, social phenomena, and the financial markets.
 I gravitate towards developing solutions with long-term stability and reliability in mind, and learn by breaking down problems and understanding technical concepts from first principles.

 <p align="center">
   <img src="/images/kognisee.jpeg" width="800" height="600" />